Skip to content

 Warning

-If you're using an existing cluster, there's likely already an ingress controller installed.
+Existing Clusters: If you are using an existing cluster, an ingress controller is likely already installed.
 Do not install another one.
+However, we recommend reading this section as it introduces several new features.

-If you're following the local kind cluster setup, you’ll need to install an ingress controller to make use of the deployed Ingress object.
+If you are following the local kind cluster guide, you must install an ingress controller to support the Ingress resources.

 Check the current Ingress object created by the podinfo deployment: